 When you apply for Master’s you are interviewed in the language and in the subject area.
 It determines the level of proficiency in Russian or English (depending on the language of instruction), the applicant's interest and level of knowledge in the chosen direction.
 Sometimes the grades of the Bachelor’s degree diploma can be taken into account.

 The tuition fee depends on the institution, speciality and form of education.
-It is possible to find an educational program for $1,200 per year, but these are few.
-Mostly the cost ranges from $2,200 to $3,200 per year.
+It is possible to find an educational program for $1,500 per year, but these are few.
+Mostly the cost ranges from $2,500 to $3,700 per year.
+The maximum cost of education in the Belarusian master's program is $4,700 per year for IT specialization.

 Law, medicine and IT programms cost more, but agricultural and education programms cost less.
-Full-time form of education is more expensive than part-time.
+Full-time form of education is more expensive than correspondence .